dyhes/zulip/docs/subsystems/schema-migrations.md

     to do lots of small batches, potentially with a brief sleep in between, so that we don't block other operations from finishing.
   - **Rerunnability/idempotency**.
-Good migrations are ones where if operational concerns (e.g. it taking down the Zulip server for users) interfere with it finishing, it's easy to restart the migration without doing a bunch of hand investigation.
+Good migrations are ones where if operational concerns (e.g. it taking down the Aloha server for users) interfere with it finishing, it's easy to restart the migration without doing a bunch of hand investigation.
 Ideally, the migration can even continue where it left off, without needing